gwilku/jscan-docs/general/advanced_scan.rst

 - **active:** the error is currently reported by the car.
 In most cases, this error will come back after clearing error codes

-.. note:: FYI: we do not provide advice on resolving technical problems
+.. note:: FYI: We do not provide advice on fixing either mechanical or electrical issues in your car, so a question "how do I fix code XYZ?" should rather go to your car mechanic.